Talk to a fraud fighter

 What inspired you to focus specifically on romance scams in your writing?

 It all started when I joined Twitter and was messaged by several men with exactly the same story within days of making my account.
 Before this, I knew very little about romance fraud, but encountering these people firsthand really grabbed my attention.
-As I began Googling and researching, I realised how much these scams were being misrepresented in the media and how underreported they are
+As I began Googling and researching, I realised how much these scams were being misrepresented in the media and how underreported they are.

 It quickly turned into a passion project for me.
 The more victims I spoke to, the more I felt that people needed to understand the human side of these scams, beyond the sensationalized stories you often see in the media.
 It’s not always about a woman sending £50,000 to a young guy; so many cases involve men and women sending multiple gift cards or transferring Bitcoin.